Private equity takes two approaches to Yahoo - sources

-NEW YORK Private equity firms including KKR and TPG Capital are looking to potentially buy minority stakes of up to 20 percent in Yahoo Inc with an eye to eventually taking over the whole company, people with knowledge of the situation said.
+NEW YORK Private equity firms including KKR (KKR.N) and TPG Capital TPG.UL are looking to potentially buy minority stakes of up to 20 percent in Yahoo Inc (YHOO.O) with an eye to eventually taking over the whole company, people with knowledge of the situation said.

 These buyout firms have signed confidentiality agreements with Yahoo and could be willing to team up with its co-founders Jerry Yang and David Filo, who together own 9.5 percent of the Internet company, according to the sources.